Delete Run Command History

 Step 1.
-Firstly, open Windows registry editor.
+First, open the Windows registry editor.
 Likewise, we will use the run command to open the registry editor.

-Press Win + R to open run dialog box and type, regedit then, hit OK.
+Press Win + R to open the run dialog box and type, regedit then hit OK.

 Step 2.
 Navigate to the following path:

-Once you have selected RunMRU key, in the right pane, you can see a list run commands that you have used in run dialog box.
+Once you have selected RunMRU key, in the right pane, you will see a list of run commands that you have used in the run dialog box.

 Step 3.
-In order to remove or delete run command history of your Windows, follow below steps:
+So, in order to remove or delete the run command history of your Windows, follow the steps below:

-All of used commands are listed with an alphabet letter (i.e: a, b, c, d, e, f, g & so on)
+All of the used commands are listed in alphabetical order (i.e., a, b, c, d, e, f, g and so on)

-You can remove it by selecting all of them at once or one-by-one by hitting the delete key from keyboard.
+You can remove it by selecting all of them at once.
+Else select them one-by-one by hitting the delete key from the keyboard.

-Alternatively, you can select all of them at once or select one-by-one and then, right-click and select Delete option.
+Alternatively, you can select all of them at once or select them one-by-one and then right-click and select the Delete option.

 Caution: Make sure you shouldn’t select MRUList and (Default) key values while performing the below task.

 Step 4.
-By using any of the way to delete commands (delete button of keyboard or right-click and select delete), you will get a confirmation prompt.
+By using any of the ways to delete commands (delete button on keyboard or right-click and select delete), you will get a confirmation prompt.
 Click Yes to continue.

-Now on, as soon as you will start using more command in run dialog box, it will create another history in your Windows registry editor.
+Now onwards, as soon as you start using more commands in run dialog box, it will create another story in your Windows registry editor.

-So, when you want to remove, go back to given path and perform the same task to delete run commands.Delete Run Command History from Windows Click To Tweet
+Do you want to remove them again?
+Follow the procedure above and go back to the given path then perform the same task to delete the run commands history.Delete Run Command History from Windows Click To Tweet